cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

 CloudpilotEmu is a web-based emulator for PalmOS.
 It emulates dragonball based devices and supports PalmOS up to version 4.x.
-CloudpilotEmu is based on the original POSE.
+The emulator is based on the original POSE.
 Currently, the following devices are emulated:

 -   Pilot, Palm Pilot